Symposium in Memory of Professor M. Crawford Young

 The venue for the event is Memorial Union (Old Madison and Tripp Commons).

 For additional information on what to see and do while in Madison:

 - University of Wisconsin-Madison Welcome Center

 - Wisconsin Department of Tourism

 In connection with the event, and to honor Crawford’s memory, we are also launching the M. Crawford Young Fellowship in African Politics Fund.
 The purpose of the fund is to support graduate students who are doing original field research on African politics.
 We aim to sustain Crawford’s legacy of producing insights into African politics through his deep engagement with place-based fieldwork.
 The Fund will also help to insure that the legacy of excellent research in African politics at Wisconsin, a legacy that Crawford helped build, will continue.
 The Fund currently has a matching gift of $25,000, which means that any dollar you or a colleague would give would be matched dollar for dollar for up to $25,000.
-We have already raised closed to $46,000.
+Thanks to generous gifts, the M. Crawford Young fund has raised $99,000 to date.
 You may contribute to the Fund here, or contact Scott Straus at any point.